 - Attention Deficit...
 Ooh, Shiny!: If there's anything involving a tasty snack, he'll become distracted.

 - Ax-Crazy: In the beginning of "The Poltergeist".

 - Berserk Button: Don't you dare suggest he has something going on with Panini.

-- There was this episode where he ate during midnight & somehow got a werewolf-style curse.
+- Big Eater: He is presumably the biggest eater ever conceived, due to his constant hunger & willingness to eat nearly anything.
+There was this episode where he ate during midnight & somehow got a werewolf-style curse.
 He then has to hide all the food in the catering facility from this alternate personality before sunrise.
-After sunrise, he eats the entire ball of food that is about as big as the building in 1 gulp.
+After sunrise, he eats the entire ball of food that is about as big as the building in one gulp.

 - Character Aged with the Actor: According to Word of God, he aged with his voice actor, Nicky Jones.

 - Chaste Hero: He shows little to no comprehension to Panini's advances.
 Averted in the finale, where he marries her.

 - Childhood Friend Romance: In the last episode, it's shown that he marries Panini when they grow up.